Highly irregular separated nets: Geometric properties of homeomorphisms of prescribed modulus of continuity.

 \subsection{Iterating Lemma~\ref{lemma:dichotomy}}

 In this subsection we identify a certain subfamily $\M_{0}\subseteq\M$ with the property that for any modulus $\omega\in\M_{0}$ we may iterate Lemma~\ref{lemma:dichotomy} a controlled number of times in order to eliminate conclusion~\ref{dich2} of the dichotomy.
-In the next subsection we verify that the subfamily $\M_{0}$ contains all moduli considered by Lemma~\ref{lemma:geometric}.
+In the next subsection we verify that the subfamily $\M_{0}$ contains all moduli of the form $\omega(t)=t\left(\log\frac{1}{t}\right)^{\alpha}$.

 \begin{define}[The family $\mc{M}_0$] We use Lemma~\ref{lemma:dichotomy} to generate sequences of parameters.
-Given $d\in\N$, $\omega\in\mc{M}$ and $\varepsilon,c>0$ we define sequences $(N_{i})_{i=1}^{\infty}$, $(M_{i})_{i=1}^{\infty}$ and $(c_{i})_{i=1}^{\infty}$ by \begin{linenomath}
+Given $d\in\N$, $\omega\in\mc{M}$ and $c,\varepsilon\in (0,a_{\omega})$ we define sequences $(N_{i})_{i=1}^{\infty}$, $(M_{i})_{i=1}^{\infty}$ and $(c_{i})_{i=1}^{\infty}$ by \begin{linenomath}

 \end{linenomath}